AlexMabry/grafana.org/content/blog/2019-04-04-cloud-datasources.md

 +++
-title = "A Look at the Latest Cloud Data Source Plugins on Grafana" author = "michelletan" date = "2019-04-04" keywords = ["Grafana", "CloudWatch", "AzureMonitor", "StackDriver"]
+title = "A Look at the Latest Cloud Data Source Plugins in Grafana" author = "michelletan" date = "2019-04-04" keywords = ["Grafana", "CloudWatch", "AzureMonitor", "StackDriver"]